Cultivating a practice of awe reinforces our reverence for God

 Almost 40 years ago, an ecumenical group of faith leaders rallied to save a historic property in Richmond, Virginia.
 They have continued its prayerful tradition while creating a place for refuge and education.

-A mother’s boundless generosity reflects the Christian call to hospitality, writes the associate director of the Thriving Congregations Coordination Program.
+A mother’s boundless generosity reflects the Christian call to hospitality, writes an associate director of the Thriving Congregations Coordination Program.

 A Catholic theologian and author for the Theological Education Between the Times series writes about recommitting to the gift of the Spirit that fuels her organization.